AndyYuen/podman-ai-lab-to-rhoai/README-ORIGINAL.md

 <ol>
 <li>
-A LLM is downloaded through Podman AI Lab.
+An LLM is downloaded through Podman AI Lab.
 </li>
 <li>
 A chatbot recipe is started in Podman AI Lab with the downloaded model.